 NOTE 4: In patients with diabetes previously treated with insulin who are undergoing surgery for acute or chronic inflammatory conditions, the possibility of daily reduced insulin requirements should be considered.

-NOTE 5: In the control of glycemia in the perioperative period, the use of continuous glucose monitoring systems reduces the risk of hypoglycemia.
+NOTE 5: In glycaemic control during the perioperative period, the use of CGM systems reduces the risk of hypoglycaemia.